SwipedOn Visitor Management Sytem

 Receptionists are constantly interacting with guests who enter the facility, people who call in, and employees checking in and out.
 They’re also responsible for handling basic customer service issues and responding to email inquiries online.

 Juggling customer service activities and administrative tasks is no easy feat, especially when being constantly interrupted.
 That’s why it’s increasingly important for receptionists to have robust communication skills.
+Receptionist duties and skills are a mix of communication, administration, and public relations.
 To understand information quickly and accurately, receptionists should learn how to be a good listener, engage in active listening, provide clear and concise information, and be empathetic and respectful of others.
-Your receptionist should also have excellent writing and editing skills for drafting and proofing professional emails.5 Skills Every Receptionist Needs in 2023: Fantastic Communication Skills for a receptionist
+Your receptionist should also have excellent writing and editing skills for drafting and proofing professional emails.

 4. Excellent Time Management Skills

-As mentioned above, receptionists have to complete many tasks within a day.
+As mentioned above, front desk receptionist skills entail the completion of many tasks within a day.
 Balancing all these responsibilities while being constantly interrupted can hurt productivity levels.
 If you and your team members feel as if you’re not getting enough completed within the day, it’s a good time to invest in time management skills or workplace management software (huhum, like SwipedOn 👋 ) that will help take away some of the lengthy manual tasks, to reduce overwhelm for your receptionists and streamline workplace operations.

-Having good time management skills allows team members to structure their work effectively to accomplish goals.
+Among the skills needed for a receptionist, good time management is essential.
+Time management skills allow team members to structure their work effectively to accomplish goals.
 A good way to start is to set short and long-term SMART goals.
 They can also work on managing their calendars and prioritize time more effectively.

 If your receptionist is still struggling to finish all the tasks required, consider delegating (where possible), scheduling tasks beforehand and avoid multitasking since it causes productivity to drop by 40%.
 We recommend leveraging software tools like a time tracker app, or to use other SaaS tools like Notion that can help them keep organized.
 This should help them manage time more effectively.